ICGGroup/ICG-Sublime/README.md

 ## Installation

-The easiest way to install is to simply clone the git repository into the Sublike Text 2 Packages folder:
+The easiest way to install is to simply clone the git repository into the Sublime Text 2 Packages folder:

     cd ~/Library/'Application Support'/'Sublime Text 2'/Packages
     git clone git@github.com:ICGGroup/ICG-Sublime.git